ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ### Explicit resource path example

-This example shows a set of images encoding three layers for an image (encoding different isovalues), each of which has three channels.
+This example shows a set of images for a single (time, phi, theta) value, encoding three layers for an image (encoding different isovalues), each of which has three channels.
 This example provides an explicit path to data in a `.cis` file:

 | time | phi  | theta | isoval | var  | path | resource |